1. What does it cost to visit the Memorial?

 7. Can I eat at the Memorial?

 As this is a place of reverence, we generally do not allow food or drink at the Memorial.
-However, we do accommodate Honor Flights of WWII, Korean and Vietnam Veteran tour groups as well as small picnics during Air Force Band concerts.
+However, we do accommodate Honor Flights of WWII, and Korean and Vietnam War Veterans as well as small picnics during Air Force Band concerts.

 8. When is the Memorial open?

 The Memorial is open every day of the year except Christmas Day.

 April 1st - September 30th: 8 a.m. - 11 p.m.